 Wherever possible, I’d try avoiding using worksheet functions in VBA, some things are darn slow by comparison but I’m not becoming a martyr to that cause on this day.
 Practicality wins!

-If in doubt compare using with min and max worksheet functions on an array vs a few lines of an if statement to do the same thing in VBA without the use of a worksheet function.
+If in doubt compare using min and max worksheet functions on an array vs a few lines of an if statement to do the same thing in VBA without the use of a worksheet function.

 Here’s a quick (non-scientific) comparison based on finding the maximum values for a random array of values: –